xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed-mopt-next.png)

-We perform simulation analysis on the plan file with the optimized IGP metrics.
+We run the same simulation analysis on the resultant network model with the optimized IGP metrics and observe that none of the failure cases will lead to any links being oversubscribed.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed-mopt.png)

-...

 # Conclusion